The Awardees of 2016 SEAMEO-Japan ESD Award

 All winning schools will receive a plaque of recognition and a certificate for teachers and students involved in planning and implementing the school’s programme.

-A representative of the winning schools will be sponsored to participate at the award’s presentation ceremony which will be held at the SEAMEO High Officials’ Meeting in November 2015 in Thailand.
+A representative of the winning schools will be sponsored to participate at the award presentation ceremony which will be held at the SEAMEO Council Conference in Indonesia in 2017.

 |V. Judging criteria|